The Man Who Broke Ticketmaster

 ticketmaster is not the solution to anything.

-Supply and demand (Score:2, Insightful)
+Supply and demand (Score:4, Insightful)

-Re:Supply and demand (Score:4, Insightful)
+Re:Supply and demand (Score:5, Insightful)

 The problem is that demand for many performances is hard to forecast, and the performers want sell-out crowds.
 So they price the tickets low to ensure that every seat is filled.
 But then the scalpers come along and buy up the tickets, boost the price, and often have unsold inventory, which means empty seats.